adamloec/adamloec.github.io/index.md

 ---

 ## About

-I'm Adam, a dedicated Software Engineer driven by a passion for coding and science.

 Beyond the 9-to-5, I'm always on the lookout for exciting projects to dive into.
 The thrill of bringing a new idea to life through coding is unmatched, and I enjoy the challenge that each project brings.